Introduction to Statistical Learning

 - Involves estimating a lot of “parameters”

-- Need lots of data
+- Typically needs lots of data

 Example: Linear model fit on income